 Courses will be held on campus through fall break as much as social distancing allows.
-Your specific course format will be identified in RAMweb.
 After Thanksgiving, the last three weeks of the semester (Nov.
 30 - Dec.18) will be delivered entirely online.

 All College of Business courses will be provided in one of three formats:

 The College of Business is prioritizing face-to-face instruction for first-year students and courses in the All University Core Curriculum.
 Depending upon class size and classroom availability, students in hybrid classes will alternate between face to face and online instruction to ensure social distancing is in place.
 For example, this may involve half the class having face-to- face learning on Tuesdays and being online on Thursdays, while the other half is the reverse.

 Regardless of learning format, faculty expectations of students remain the same as they would in a typical semester.
 For live streamed/synchronous courses, students are expected to engage in group work, classroom discussions and other faculty-directed experiences as they would if sitting in a classroom.
 Class recordings will be provided to help with review of materials, but do not replace synchronous online attendance and participation requirements in the class during the time scheduled.

 If a student has a health condition or special circumstance that requires a learning accommodation, they should notify their professor to determine the most appropriate solution.